 Where to donate?
 Find a local shelter or food bank.
 A friend that could use it.
 Post it online for your local friends – and when they ask why, you can tell them you’re doing a Capsule Pantry but they just might want to do it too! – fair warning!

-PRO TIP: As you are going through each area and putting the KEEP stuff back in their spot, write it down on your Inventory sheet (included in the Capsule Pantry Workbook).
+PRO TIP: As you are going through each area and putting the KEEP stuff back in their spot, write it down on your Inventory sheet (included in the Capsule Pantry Success Kit below).

 2 CREATE YOUR GROCERY LIST

 So you have your capsule pantry all planned out and you have a nicely organized kitchen – now what?
 Well, we have to fill in the gaps of ingredients you need for your new meal plan.

 How often do you normally grocery shop?
 With this method, you should be able to shop monthly for all your non-perishable items, and weekly or even bi-weekly for your meat, produce, and perishables.

 I would suggest making separate lists: Your monthly list for all the non-perishables and then your weekly/bi-weekly lists based on your plan.
 If you get it done now, with everything laid out ahead of time, it will be so simple when you need to go shopping – just grab your list, add a few breakfast, lunch, and snack ideas to it – and go!
 Kinda like when you plan out your kids outfits for the day ahead of time, and the morning so THAT much smoother.

 There are so many different options for grocery shopping now, aren’t there?
 There was a time when I couponed to save money (although I really don’t believe it saves you money) and drove all over creation to get the best sale.

 That is NOT what this plan is about.
 This plan is about… simplicity!